Millersylvania State Park: Activities and amenities

-The park offers camping, 16 mi of hiking and biking trails, boating, fishing and swimming.
+The park is situated in an old-growth forest and offers camping, 16 mi of hiking and biking trails, boating, and fishing.
+The site contains two swimming beaches located on Deep Lake, which sits on the southern border of the area.
 Millersylvania was once reportedly home to a rare species of freshwater crab, as reported in the Miller family diaries, which became extinct due to overfishing by new settlers coming from the east.